-The answer is yes, automated web application security scanners should be used, but one must do his homework properly when choosing an automated web application security scanner.
+The answer is yes, automated web application security scanners should be used, but you need to do your homework properly when choosing a vulnerability scanner.
 One of the main features to look for when choosing a web application security scanner for your business is the crawler's ability to crawl your web applications.
-Before the scanner starts attacking a web application, the crawler crawls all of the web application content to identify all the inputs and attack surfaces.
-If a single attack surface is not crawled, it will not be scanned for vulnerabilities and if there is a vulnerability, it won't be reported.
+Before the scanner starts attacking a web application, the crawler crawls all of the web application components to identify all the inputs and attack surfaces.
+If an attack surface is not crawled, it will not be scanned for vulnerabilities and if there is a vulnerability in that component, it won't be reported.

-Many of today's modern web applications use custom 404 error pages, URL rewrite rules for search engine friendly URL's and anti-CSRF mechanism to protect them from cross-site request forgery attacks.
+Many of today's modern web applications use custom 404 error pages, URL rewrite rules for search engine friendly URL's, and anti-CSRF mechanism to protect them from cross-site request forgery attacks.
 Although these features make a website more user friendly and secure, they typically hinder the crawler from identifying all attack surfaces.

 Some less advanced web application security scanners can be manually configured and tweaked to crawl such web applications, but there is still no guarantee that they will identify all attack surfaces.
 Configuring crawlers is also very difficult and time-consuming.
 Unless you are a seasoned penetration tester with years of experience, it is virtually impossible to understand what is happening under the hood of a web scanner.
 So unless your business can afford a dedicated and experienced penetration tester to maintain the scanner, such solutions are not for you.

 The purpose of a web application security scanner